CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Protocol: ANT+ and Bluetooth SMART

-On the other hand, they provide ±0.5% better accuracy, are more affordable, about 6g lighter, and come with an extended warranty of 3 years.
+However, the 4iiii provides ±0.5% better accuracy, is more affordable, about 6g lighter, and comes with an extended warranty of 3 years.

-You can choose the single-side option for the left crank or the dual-sided option for more accurate left/right leg data.
+You can choose between the single-side option for the left crank or the dual-sided option for more accurate left/right leg data.

-Also available at amazon.com and wiggle.co.uk
+Also available at amazon.com and wiggle.com

-Also available at amazon.com and wiggle.co.uk
+Also available at wiggle.com

-Quarq DZero DUB Power Meter
+Quarq DZero DUB Power Meter (Best Power Meter for SRAM Groupsets)

 Main Features